 We all want to improve the quality of our waterways and we need to work out the best way to do this.
 We might get better outcomes by reducing contaminants in stormwater, rather than spending a lot of money reducing wastewater overflows.
 For example, to eliminate wastewater overflows altogether would require converting most of the city to a pressure sewer system and would cost more than $3 billion to build.
 However, it would not necessarily result in an improvement in water quality.

 The Council carries out extensive monitoring of the water quality in our waterways and in the past year has collected and analysed over 7,000 water quality samples.

 The key contaminants were:

 Most water quality monitoring sites show no change since 2007 and following the removal of large amounts of sediment, the waterways have been returned to prequake environments.
-The Council has prepared a water quality monitoring report for 2016 and previous years.
+The Council has prepared a water quality monitoring report every year.